 This widget displays users’ geographic locations.

-Hover over a circle on the map to learn about the actual number of users, voice interactions and connections to the voice assistant in a specific location.
+Hover over a circle on the map to learn about the actual number of users, conversational interactions and connections to the AI assistant in a specific location.

 Users with dialogs¶

-This widget reports on the number of users interacting with the voice assistant and provides detailed statistics for these users, including:
+This widget reports on the number of users interacting with the AI assistant and provides detailed statistics for these users, including:

 Platform from which the user joined